agregory999/oci-python-code/README.md

 `(Subject) (Verb) (Resource) (Location) (Conditions)`

-Ther script also outputs the result to a local file called `output.json`.
+Ther script also outputs the result to a local file called `output-ocid.json`.
 This can be used to run JQ commands for additional filtering.

+### Features

+*Caching* - To make it easier for large tenancies, if you want to run multiple filters or extractions, you can read the entire policy set from a cache set using `-c`.
+By running the script, the cache is created or updated.
+Subsequent runs with `-c` will attempt to load from the cache, so that filter commands are near instantaneous.

+*Output* - To write the filtered output to a JSON file, provide `-w`.
+This will take whatever is filtered and put out to a JSON file for further analysis.

-Tuples make it easier to filter.
+*Filters* - The internal format that the script uses to parse statements is using tuples make it easier to filter.
 The script supports filters via these parameters:
 - [-sf SUBJECTFILTER]
 - [-vf VERBFILTER]
 - [-rf RESOURCEFILTER]
 - [-lf LOCATIONFILTER]

 The script starts wherever you tell it in the compartment hierarchy and recurses through all compartments.
-To run it at the tenancy root, give `-o tenancy ocid` .
+To run it at the tenancy root, omit `-o` .
 To start within a compartment hierarchy, pass in `-o compartment_ocid`.

 Optionally, if you use profiles in your OCI config (eg other than DEFAULT), pass in -pr/--profile to set that.
 Omit if you only have a `DEFAULT` profile defined.

 FUTURE: This code couldbe put into OCI function that maintains a current policy DB in Autonomous DB, with ability to develop new policies as needed.